zitadel/zitadel/guides/quickstart.md

 # Quickstart with docker compose

+We strongly recommend to go from top to bottom in this guide so all commands work seemlessly.

 ## Prerequisites

 The commands in this guide are known to work with the following prerequisites: